PoissonJ/notes/datastructures/exam1.md

 **Nodes connected by pointers**

- * A linked list in which each node represents one elemet
+ * A linked list in which each node represents one element

 `Chain` is the class while `ChainNode` is a `struct` in the class